 At Woodlands Academy our Pupil Premium for 2017-2018 was £38,236 and was used to support our students in many different ways.

-It enabled us to extend our provision of bespoke, targeted intervention programmes where the development of key sills in the Literacy and Numeracy are central.
-In order to facilitate this extension of provision we used £30.201 to pay the salaries of staff. £1,000 was spent in training of staff to ensure that provision was well informed and up to-date with current practice and to add literacy resources
+It enabled us to extend our provision of bespoke, targeted intervention programmes where the development of key skills in the Literacy and Numeracy are central.
+In order to facilitate this extension of provision we used £30.201 to pay the salaries of staff. £1,000 was spent in training of staff to ensure that provision was well informed and up to-date with current practice and to add literacy resources.

 We were able to implement a Social Skills and Team Building programme where we targeted Pupil Premium students and worked with them in a small group setting to develop their self-esteem, self-confidence, positive self-image and social skills.

 What impact has this had?

 Students not attending school were supported through the provision of a bespoke Truancy and Inclusion Mentor programme.

 In Math’s 83% of FSM pupils made expected or above expected progress.
 This has been accelerated by the reintroduction of Numeracy Recovery last academic year, which has enabled pupils to receive 1 to 1 help and support with their specific difficulties.

 How will this year’s Pupil Premium funding be used?